We offer programmes to fit the needs of both experienced leaders as well as experts.

 Caring for all employees during and after the change is essential.
 The best way to do this is to openly and continuously dialogue with the personnel.
 Safe and confidential interaction creates a healthy culture at the workplace.
 However, it cannot be created overnight or during a crisis.
 The atmosphere must be developed and built in the company from the beginning, in good times.
 The company is more resilient to changes and crises when the culture and atmosphere are healthy.Therefore, a change situation's success is based on communication and interaction.
 In a large organisation, change requires careful planning and equally careful execution so that everyone stays informed, receives reliable information and is not dependent on rumours.
 The content and timing of what is communicated must be considered carefully to avoid misunderstandings.The personnel must know what is at stake at all times.
 Change is easier to understand and accept if people understand the company's situation, why the situation has arisen and what will follow.

-Watch a short video (subtitles in English)
+Watch a short video about transition security (subtitles in English)

 We tailor diverse transition security solutions for the organisation and individuals according to the different needs of the situation so that the organisation and dismissed employees can adapt to the situation as well as possible and even succeed in times of change.